Drew Henson: Dallas Cowboys

 The Houston Texans selected Henson in the sixth round (192nd overall) of the 2003 NFL draft, to own his rights in case he decided to return to the NFL.
 He would never play for the team.

 After retiring from baseball, he returned to football for the 2004 NFL season.
-On March 19, he was acquired by the Dallas Cowboys after they traded their third round pick (#73-Vernand Morency) in the 2005 NFL draft to the Texans.
+On March 19, he was acquired by the Dallas Cowboys after they traded their third round pick (#73-Vernand Morency, a player who coincidentally also spent time playing professional baseball in the Colorado Rockies minor league system) in the 2005 NFL draft to the Texans.
 It was later reported that owner/general manager Jerry Jones influenced the organization into making the transaction, becoming part of a string of young quarterback acquisitions that were also former baseball players (Quincy Carter and Chad Hutchinson).

 After the surprising release of starter Carter on August 4, Henson began the first 6 games of the season as the third-string quarterback behind Tony Romo.
 He was promoted to the backup position behind veteran Vinny Testaverde in the seventh game against the Detroit Lions.
 In the tenth game against the Baltimore Ravens, he replaced an injured Testaverde in the fourth quarter, completing all of his 6 passes for 47 yards and one touchdown.
 On Thanksgiving Day, Testaverde had previously missed practice and was limited with a sore right shoulder, so Henson was given the chance to start his first NFL game against the Chicago Bears, making 4 out of 12 completions for 31 yards, driving the offense for a touchdown on the Cowboys' first possession, but also had one interception that was returned 45 yards for a touchdown in the second quarter.
 With the score tied at 7, head coach Bill Parcells opted to insert Testaverde in the third quarter and the team went on to win the contest 21–7.
 Henson returned to third-string in the fifteenth game against the Philadelphia Eagles, finishing the season with 10 out of 18 completions for 78 yards, one touchdown and one interception.

 In 2005, Henson had a poor training camp showing and landed third on the depth chart behind Drew Bledsoe and Tony Romo.
 He was declared inactive for all 16 games and at the end of the season, Parcells announced that Henson would be allocated to NFL Europe league to work on his skills.

 In 2006, he was assigned to the Rhein Fire of NFL Europe, where he was named the starter at quarterback.
 Although he missed week 7 with a knee injury, he was the league's second-rated signal caller (84.2 rating) behind Gibran Hamdan, while finishing the season second in attempts (203), completions (109), passing yards (1,321), passing touchdowns (10) and second fewest interceptions (3).
 He led the team to a third-place finish behind the Frankfurt Galaxy and the Amsterdam Admirals.
 He returned to the Cowboys but was waived on August 24, after Parcells decided to keep Bledsoe and Romo as the only two quarterbacks on the roster.